adewaleolalekan/cyber_threat_analyzer/README.md

 # 🛡️ AI Cyber Threat Analyzer

-An intelligent agent for analyzing network captures and logs using a local AI model.
+An intelligent agent for analyzing network captures and logs using OpenAI's GPT models.
 This application provides a web-based interface to upload `.pcap`, `.pcapng`, or `.log` files, analyzes them for potential threats, and generates a comprehensive report.

 ---